MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

   For just variables in the data file, use the *names* function:

 		> names(claimsDF)
 	      [1] "RowNum"  "age"     "car.age" "type"    "cost"    "number"

 5. To save the data into an .xdf file rather than importing data into a data frame in memory, add the *outFile* parameter.
 By default, the new data set is created in our current working directory:

 		> claimsDF <- rxImport(inData=mySourceFile, outFile = "claims.xdf")

-  An .xdf file is created, and instead of returning a data frame, the *rxImport* function returns a data source object.
+  An .xdf file is created, and instead of returning a data frame, the **rxImport** function returns a data source object.
 This is a small R object that contains information about a data source, in this case the name and path of the .xdf file it represents.
 This data source object can be used as the input data in most RevoScaleR functions.
 For example:

 		> rxGetInfo(claimsDF, getVarInfo = TRUE)
 		> names(claimsDF)

-## How to import fixed-format text files

-## How to import SAS or SPSS data files

-## How to import relational data

-## How to import multiple files

-## How to load an XDF into a data frame

-## Considerations for "wide data"

-## ORIGINAL DOCS

-The main function for importing data is *rxImport*.
-The *rxImport* function supports delimited text data, fixed-format text data, SAS data, SPSS data, and database data, provided you have a suitable ODBC driver for your database.
-Note that if you are using rxImport in a distributed compute context, you will be limited by the data types supported within your context.
-See the [RevoScaleR Distributed Computing Guide](./scaler-distributed-computing.md) or the various Getting Started Guides for specific compute contexts for details on which data types are supported on various distributed computing platforms.

-Smaller data sets can be imported into data frames in memory.
-In addition, the RevoScaleR package provides a data file format (.xdf) designed to be very efficient for reading arbitrary rows and columns.

-In this chapter, we explain how to import data in various formats, how to create a data frame in memory from a subset of an .xdf file, and how to write an .xdf file to a text file.

-## Considerations for character data

-### Specifying a Missing Value String

-If your text data file uses a string other than NA to identify missing values, you must use the *missingValueString* argument.
-Only one missing value string is allowed per file.
-We used this briefly in Chapter 1 when we imported the AirlineDemoSmall data:

-	inFile <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")
-	airData <- rxImport(inData = inFile, outFile="airExample.xdf",
-		stringsAsFactors = TRUE, missingValueString = "M",
-		rowsPerRead = 200000, overwrite = TRUE)

-## Importing Fixed-Format Data
+## Example: Fixed-Format Data Files

 *Fixed-format* data is text data in which each variable occupies a fixed-width column in the input data file.
 Column width, rather than a delimiter, gives the data its structure.
 You can import fixed-format data using the *rxImport* function.